Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Introduction

 \section{Introduction}

-Ultra-relativistic heavy-ion collisions provide a unique opportunity for studying Quantum Chromodynamics (QCD) under controlled laboratory conditions.
-The force binding quarks together in nucleons can be screened at sufficiently high energy density, which leads to a transition from ordinary nuclear matter to a new phase, the properties of which are governed by quark and gluon degrees of freedom.
-This state of matter is called Quark-Gluon Plasma (QGP).
-It is hypothesized to have existed in the early universe, a few millionths of a second after the Big Bang~\cite{ref:QGP1, ref:QGP2}.
-Experiments at the Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) have provided strong evidence that a strongly interacting QGP is created in collisions of heavy ions at RHIC and LHC energies~\cite{BRAHMS:white:paper,STAR:white:paper,PHENIX:white:paper,LHC,RL}.
+In $p$+$p$ collisions, heavy (charm and bottom) quarks are dominantly produced in initial hard parton scatterings.
+As the masses of the heavy quarks ($m_{\rm Q}$) are much larger than the QCD scale parameter $\Lambda_{\rm QCD}$, such partonic scattering processes can be calculated by perturbative QCD (pQCD) down to low transverse momentum ($\pt$).
+Detailed study of heavy-quark production and the comparison to experimental data allows us to test pQCD in different kinematic regions ($\pt < m_{\rm Q}$, $\pt \sim m_{\rm Q}$, $\pt >> m_{\rm Q}$).
+It also provides an important testing ground for the pQCD calculations that deal with other processes of high interest involving multiple hard scales ($m_{\rm Q}$, $\pt$) such as weak boson production, Higgs boson production and physics beyond the Standard Model~\cite{ref:qcd,ref:QCDCB,ref:qcd1}.

-Heavy quarks are an excellent probe of the QGP.
-They are produced early in heavy-ion collisions, in the initial parton-parton interactions with large momentum transfers, and therefore they carry information about the system evolution~\cite{ref:hf,ref:QCDCB}.
-Heavy quarks are expected to suffer from collisional and radiative energy loss through interactions with the QGP.
-Measurements of heavy quark production are crucial for understanding the nature of interactions of heavy quarks with the surrounding partonic medium, and the parton energy loss mechanisms in general.
-The nuclear modification factor ($R_{\rm AA}$) is constructed to quantify medium effects in relativistic heavy-ion collisions~\cite{ref:raa}, including those from heavy-flavor energy loss.
-Significant suppression of the charm meson yield at large transverse momenta ($\pt$), resulting from the substantial energy loss of heavy quarks in the QGP, has been observed at both RHIC and LHC~\cite{hfreview1, hfreview2, D0_STAR, D0_ALICE, D0_ALICE1, D0_CMS}, indicating significant interactions between heavy quarks and the medium.
+In heavy-ion collisions, heavy quarks are produced before the creation of Quark Gluon Plasma (QGP)~\cite{ref:QGP1, ref:QGP2} because their masses are much larger than the temperature of QGP, $\rm T_{\rm QGP}$.
+Heavy quarks experience all stages of QGP evolution and thus are an excellent probe of the QGP~\cite{ref:hf}.
+Heavy quark production in $p$+$p$ collisions serves as an important reference to compare with that in heavy-ion collisions for understanding the nature of interactions of heavy quarks with the QGP and the parton energy loss mechanisms in general.
+Significant suppression of the charm meson yield at large $\pt$, resulting from the substantial energy loss of heavy quarks in the QGP, has been observed at both RHIC and the LHC~\cite{hfreview1, hfreview2, D0_STAR, D0_ALICE, D0_ALICE1, D0_CMS}, indicating significant interactions between heavy quarks and the medium.